Everything you need to get work done, now in one place

 Over 5,000 businesses per day are signing up on the Google Workspace platform.
 And let’s not forget that Google Inc. itself is running its company of 20,000+ employees on Google Workspace.

-To help your business make the switch to Google Workspace easier, we’ve enabled a smooth IMAP migration from other platforms to Google Workspace; this allows administrators to migrate a handful or a few thousand user mailboxes from an existing mail system to corresponding Google Workspace mail accounts.
-We currently support migration from Microsoft® Exchange Server 2003, Cyrus IMAP Server, Courier-IMAP, and Dovecot via the IMAP protocol.
-If you currently run one of the supported legacy systems, you can get more details in our IMAP migration overview.
+To help your business make the switch to Google Workspace easier, smooth IMAP migration from other platforms to Google Workspace is available; this allows administrators to migrate a handful or a few thousand user mailboxes from an existing mail system to corresponding Google Workspace mail accounts.
+Google Workspace currently supports migration from Microsoft® Exchange Server 2003, Cyrus IMAP Server, Courier-IMAP, and Dovecot via the IMAP protocol.
+You can find more details on our migration page.

-The Google Workspace solution for work is a packaged product of Google’s best messaging and collaboration applications, among which include Gmail, Google Meet, Google Calendar, Google Docs, Google Sites, and Google Sheets.
+The Google Workspace solution for work is a packaged product of Google’s best messaging and collaboration applications, among which include Gmail, Google Meet, Google Calendar, Google Drive, Docs, Slides, and Sheets.

 You may have had experience using many of these applications with your firstname.lastname@example.org account, and while these applications are similar, Google has enhanced them in Google Workspace with these critical differences: